1. Make your Code Readable

 4. Include Code Refactoring

 Most writers hate reading their own work, and most clients hate hearing about what works.
-While the process of refactoring or restructuring code without changing its external behavior isn’t exactly sexy, it is more than necessary.
+While refactoring or restructuring code without changing its external behavior isn’t exactly sexy, it is more than necessary.

-Code refactoring is a deep topic, but its main rule is that you should always break down extended functions and methods into smaller chunks.
-If your functions are longer than twenty-five lines, there is a good chance that you will break them down into two or even three small functions and improve the readability of your code.
+Code refactoring is a deep topic, but its main rule is always to break down extended functions and methods into smaller chunks.
+If your parts are longer than twenty-five lines, there is a good chance that you will break them down into two or even three small functions and improve the readability of your code.

 5. Use the Version Control Software